-Bachelor of Science in Educational Studies
+Bachelor of Science (BS) in Educational Studies

 This major is for students who wish to study the Education field without obtaining teacher certification.

 Students interested in seeking teacher certification should not enroll in this major.
 Instead, they should consult the Division of Education handbook for information on the curriculum, policies and requirements of the division and of teacher certification process.

 EDU 201 - Multicultural Education -D - 3.00

 This course addresses various aspects of multiculturalism and cultural diversity such as culture, race, ethnicity, gender, class, religion, language, age, and exceptionality.
 By examining these micro-cultures, students will understand and use this knowledge to meet individual student needs and address cultural differences effectively in the classroom.
 Concepts and strategies for teaching different cultural, racial, and ethnic groups, including English language learners, are included.